watchOS 9 is officially available to anyone with an Apple Watch Series 4 and newer.

 Here's our full guide on watchOS 9 compatibility.

-watchOS 9 new watch faces
+watchOS 9 new faces

-There are four new watch faces coming in watchOS 9, which is actually quite a lot at once.
+There are four new watch faces available in watchOS 9, which is actually quite a lot at once.
 In addition to an updated Astronomy face, the Lunar watch face gives user the option to follow a pre-modern calendar, such as the Islamic calendar.

 That's not all — more watch faces are getting complications, plus the option to pin favorite apps.
 Dogs and cats are supported in the Portrait face now, too.